Wicked Spoon Buffet 2023: Menu, Hours, Prices

 Reservations and Wait Times

 Wait time varies, but you may have to stand in line for up to an hour – or even more during peak times.
-You can pay a small VIP fee to skip the regular line (usually $20 or so, or upgrading your loyalty membership for priority seating).
+You can pay a small VIP fee ($35/person line passes during holidays) to skip the regular line.
+Or you can choose to upgrade your loyalty membership for priority seating.
 Feel free to ask the attendants for more information on the quick service.

 The best option for many would be to simply visit at a less busy time.
 The busiest time is around midday, so for breakfast, the closer to 9am you arrive, the less time you’ll have to wait.

-For lunch, waiting until closer to 3pm will see shorter lines, but don’t arrive too late or you won’t have enough time to make the most of the buffet before it closes at 3 pm.
-Albeit you won’t be kicked out at, you won’t have enough time to feast on the many options to indulge your tastes.
+For lunch, waiting until closer to 3pm will see shorter lines, but don’t arrive too late or you won’t have enough time to make the most of the buffet before it closes at 3 pm (last sitting is at 2:30 pm).
+Although you won’t be kicked out, you won’t have enough time to indulge.

 Wicked Spoon Menu